 Meetings are usually held at the Consortium offices in Philadelphia from 9:30 to 11:00 a.m. on third Fridays.
 Scholars located anywhere can also participate online.

 To join this working group, click "Request group membership" at right.
 You will receive instructions for participating online or in person.

-Joseph Martin is NSF Postdoctoral Fellow at the Consortium for History of Science, Technology and Medicine.
-He has published on the history of twentieth-century physics and the philosophy of science and technology.
+Joseph Martin teaches in the Department of History and Philosophy of Science, University of Cambridge.
+He has published on the history of twentieth-century physical sciences and the philosophy of science and technology.

-Kathryn Olesko is Associate Professor in the School of Foreign Service at Georgetown University.
-Her main research interest is the history of science and technology since the seventeenth century, with a special interest in measuring practices, science pedagogy, science and engineering in Prussia, and comparative nuclear cultures.
+Kathryn Olesko teaches in the Program in Science, Technology and International Affairs and the Department of History at Georgetown University.
+Her main research interest is the contextual history of physics since the seventeenth century, with a special interest in measuring practices, science pedagogy, science and engineering in Prussia, and comparative nuclear cultures.

 There are no currently scheduled upcoming events.